Opinion | Imagine Virginia’s icy traffic catastrophe — but with only electric vehicles

 The not-so-unprecedented event — essentially a repeat of what happened on a wintry night in the D.C. area 11 years ago this month — therefore provides a reality check on the push by government and business to electrify cars and trucks.

 It is a scientific fact that batteries of all kinds lose charge more rapidly in cold weather, and that includes the sophisticated lithium-ion ones used by Teslas and other EVs.
-Carmakers can, and do, mitigate cold-weather “range anxiety” through various technologies; Tesla recommends using its smoother-accelerating “Chill Mode” when the mercury falls.
+Carmakers can, and do, mitigate cold-weather “range anxiety” through various technologies; Tesla is touting a new “heat pump” to extend winter range.
 Drivers can save battery power by, say, turning off the heat.
 The issue cannot be eliminated, however, as Tesla acknowledges on its corporate website.

 It’s a hassle in ordinary winter situations but potentially much worse than that on a night like Monday.